 5 Questions About Commercial Roofing and the Coronavirus

-Over the past two weeks, many building owners have asked us how the coronavirus is impacting our company and what’s going to happen with future roofing projects.
+Over the past few weeks, many building owners have asked us how the coronavirus is impacting our company and what’s going to happen with future roofing projects.

 Today we will attempt to address all your concerns, being open and transparent, following our core values.